Wintermute0110/Wintermute0110.github.io/LKESG/Linux-basic-commands-and-procedures.md

 Use `nano` in the text-mode console.
 Use **Ctrl + X** to exit `nano` and press **y** to save the file.

-## Editing files in the graphic server
+## Editing files in the X server (graphical environment)

 In the X server use `mousepad`, `pluma`, `featherpad` or `geany`.
-These terminal emulators have few dependencies as opposed to the terminal emulators of GNOME or KDE.
+These text editors are simple have few dependencies as opposed to the editors of GNOME or KDE, which have many features and will install many packages you don't really need in your HTPC.
 If in doubt I recommend to install `mousepad`.

 `mousepad`, `pluma` and `geany` are based on the GTK library and `featherpad` uses Qt.

 ## Managing files in the text console with Midnight Commander

+Midnight Commander is a Norton Commander clone for Linux and it is very convenient to manage files.
+In some terminals in the X server the key **F10** (required to exit Midnight Commander) is not available.
+In this case use **F9** to bring up the menu and the browse to **File** and then **Exit**.
+To browse the menus in MC you can use the arrow keys.

 ```
 apt install mc